Call it destiny. Call it fate.

 “While the game was invented in Massachusetts, basketball really had its origin in Indiana, which remains the center of the sport.”

-That same year Washington High School built the first “Hatchet House” with a seating capacity of 5200.
-Opening night, Washington hosted Martinsville led by their star player John Wooden.
+That same year Washington High School built the first “Hatchet House” with a seating capacity of 4000.
+Opening night, Washington hosted Martinsville led by their star player, John Wooden.
 Yes, that John Wooden of UCLA fame.

 In 1930, the year of Friddle and DeJernett’s State Championship, 760 teams started the tournament.
 Basketball, undoubtedly, had a strong grip on the state.